Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 > ## Amdahl's Law
 >
-> The speedup is limited by the fraction of the seria part of the software that is not amenable to parallelisation
+> The speedup is limited by the fraction of the serial part of the software that is not amenable to parallelisation
 >
 > `Speedup = 1/( s + p / N )`
 >